signalfx/lambda-java/README.md

 * `com.signalfx.lambda.wrapper.SignalFxRequestWrapper::handleRequest` for normal Input/Output request
 * `com.signalfx.lambda.wrapper.SignalFxRequestStreamWrapper::handleRequest` for normal Stream request

+#### Configuring the ingest endpoint

+By default, this function wrapper will send to the `us0` realm.
+If you are not in this realm you will need to set the `SIGNALFX_API_HOSTNAME` environment variable to the correct realm ingest endpoint (https://ingest.{REALM}.signalfx.com).
+To determine what realm you are in, check your profile page in the SignalFx web application (click the avatar in the upper right and click My Profile).

 ### Using your own Handler
 Manually wrap the code inside the handler as followed:
 ```java